ktos/Ktos.AspNetCore.Authentication.ApiKeyHeader/README.md

     options.DefaultAuthenticateScheme = ApiKeyHeaderAuthenticationDefaults.AuthenticationScheme;
     options.DefaultChallengeScheme = ApiKeyHeaderAuthenticationDefaults.AuthenticationScheme;
 })
-.AddApiKeyHeaderAuthentication(options => options.CustomAuthenticatorType = typeof(CustomFullTicketHandler));
+.AddApiKeyHeaderAuthentication(options => options.UseRegisteredAuthenticationHandler = true);

 services.AddSingleton<CustomFullTicketHandler>();
 ```

-The class implementing `IApiKeyCustomAuthenticatorFullTicket` is being created with
+The class implementing `IApiKeyCustomAuthenticatorFullTicket` is being created
-dependency injection, so it may access database or other services useful for
+with dependency injection, so it may access database or other services useful
-your own authentication logic.
+for your own authentication logic.

 The interface requires for you implementation of a method returning an
 `AuthorizationTicket`, which you can customize, for example: